danmyway/enge/README.md

 If for any reason you would need to verify the validity of the raw payload, use `--dryrun` to get it pretty-printed to the command line.
 When no `-t/--target` option is specified, the request is sent for all mapped target composes for their respective tested packages.
 UEFI boot method can be requested by using the `-u/--uefi` option.
-Default limit for plans to be run in parallel is set to 20, to override the default use the `--parallel-limit` option or change the option in the config file..
+Default limit for plans to be run in parallel is set to 20, to override the default use the `--parallel-limit` option or change the option in the config file.

 ##### Report
 With the report command you are able to get the results of the requested jobs straight to the command line.<br>